-- Level Editor: A track creator which can only be saved in the Famicom version with the Famicom Data Recorder, along with the Nintendo 3DS and Wii U Virtual Console versions, a flaw shared with Excitebike, and Wrecking Crew, and any other games that used the Famicom Data Recorder
+- Level Editor: A track creator which can only be saved in the Famicom version with the Family BASIC Data Recorder, along with the Nintendo 3DS and Wii U Virtual Console versions, a flaw shared with Excitebike, and Wrecking Crew, and any other games that used the Data Recorder

 - Marathon Level: Many of the later endurance stages, which can take 7 minutes, if you don't mess up.

-- Nintendo Hard: It is a NES launch game, it is obvious.
+- Nintendo Hard: It is a NES launch game.

 - Slippy-Slidey Ice World: Some of the levels are covered in ice, causing you to slide around like a maniac!

 - Timed Mission: The endurance and solo modes, where the objective is to ride a certain distance before time runs out.

 - Vehicular Combat: The actual goal is just to cross the finish line in each stage, but you can shoot the Quadrunners or bump into them from the side to run them off the road or into obstacles.